 What does it mean that God forgives us our sins?
-First of all, that Jesus Christ, the Son of God, suffered and died for us.
-I do not want to dwell on this now, but how beautiful if we think about all that Jesus took upon Himself for us out of love.
+First of all, that Iesus Christ, the Son of God, suffered and died for us.
+I do not want to dwell on this now, but how self for us out of love.
 Dear brother, dear sister, this is the greatest token of His love that Jesus Christ could ever have given you: He died for you!
 If we were then to still ask God: "Do you still love me?" it would be insolent by human terms.
-Christ died for us!
+Christ died beautiful if we think about all that Jesus took upon Himfor us!
 What more could God do for us other than what He has already done, namely sacrifice His Son for us?
-Jesus Christ died for us out of love and to forgive us
+Jesus Christ died for us out of love and to forgive us our sins.